Rotary encoder: Standard binary encoding

 Now look at the sectors corresponding to these codes in the table.
 In order, they are 3, 7, 6 and then 4.
 So, from the sequence of codes produced, the shaft appears to have jumped from sector 3 to sector 7, then gone backwards to sector 6, then backwards again to sector 4, which is where we expected to find it.
 In many situations, this behaviour is undesirable and could cause the system to fail.
 For example, if the encoder were used in a robot arm, the controller would think that the arm was in the wrong position, and try to correct the error by turning it through 180°, perhaps causing damage to the arm.

 Gray encoding

 Rotary encoder for angle-measuring devices marked in 3-bit binary-reflected Gray code (BRGC).
 The inner ring corresponds to Contact 1 in the table.
 Black sectors are "on".
-Zero degrees is on the right-hand side, with angle increasing counter-clockwise.
+Zero degrees is on the right-hand side, with angle increasing counterclockwise.

 To avoid the above problem, Gray coding is used.
 This is a system of binary counting in which any two adjacent codes differ by only one bit position.
 For the three-contact example given above, the Gray-coded version would be as follows.